mitchlloyd/mitchlloyd.github.io/_posts/2017-08-21-tunnel-vision.md

 ---

 Redux can eliminate the need for component state by storing all data in one immutable object.
-However, Redux introduces new complexity to manage global state and actions.
+However Redux introduces new complexity to manage global state and actions.
 For domain resources (usually fetched over HTTP) a global store enables sophisticated caching strategies.
 But for application state, it's often more trouble than it's worth.